zerc/mongo-python-driver/doc/tutorial.rst

 There are a couple of interesting things to note about this example:

-  - The result from :meth:`~pymongo.collection.Collection.insert_many` now
+  - The result from `~.collection.Collection.insert_many` now
-    returns two :class:`~bson.objectid.ObjectId` instances, one for
+    returns two `~.bson.objectid.ObjectId` instances, one for
     each inserted document.
   - ``new_posts[1]`` has a different "shape" than the other posts - there is no ``"tags"`` field and we've added a new field,